 I’m sure we’ve all heard something similar to this quote attributed to Abraham Lincoln: “You can please some of the people all of the time, you can please all of the people some of the time, but you can’t please all of the people all of the time.”

 I find that no matter what a person does, some Christians will complain or find fault or nitpick to death!
-I pray for wisdom because I recognize none of us is perfect, and we can all learn from others and continue to mature as Christians.
-So when I hear (or read) such criticism, I always try to consider what we as a ministry are saying or doing and ponder whether any changes should be made—and then make what I believe is the right decision and move on.
+I pray for wisdom because I recognize none of us are perfect, and we can all learn from others and continue to mature as Christians.
+So when I hear (or read) such criticism, I always try to consider what we as a ministry are saying or doing, and ponder whether any changes should be made—and then make what I believe is the right decision, and move on.

 But the fruit of the Spirit is love, joy,

 Join me in praying for wisdom and striving to exhibit that kind of Christ-likeness!